 What Is Stress Sweating?

-Stress sweat is when your body sweats due to a nerve-wracking, tense or exciting situation.
+Sweating is a stress response that helps cool your body down so you don’t overheat.
+However, stress sweat is when your body sweats due to a nerve-wracking, tense or exciting situation.
 It's not caused by exercise, a hot day, or a medical condition.
-Stress sweat is an automatic, evolutionary reaction to stressful experiences.
+Instead, it’s an automatic, evolutionary reaction to stressful experiences.

 What Causes Stress Sweat?